Skip to content

 Challengeable by: Employee

-Manager recommendation input plus mandatory rationale documentation What individual compensation adjustment does the manager recommend with mandatory rationale for performance + market development + retention risk + equity consideration?
+Manager recommendation input with mandatory rationale documentation What individual compensation adjustment does the manager recommend, with a mandatory written rationale covering performance, market movement, retention risk and equity?
 Human

 Decision Record